The Magnificent Seven: Critical response

 Contemporary reviews were mixed to positive.
 Howard Thompson of The New York Times called the film a "pallid, pretentious and overlong reflection of the Japanese original"; according to Thompson, "don't expect anything like the ice-cold suspense, the superb juxtaposition of revealing human vignettes and especially the pile-driver tempo of the first Seven."
 According to Variety, "Until the women and children arrive on the scene about two-thirds of the way through, The Magnificent Seven is a rip-roaring rootin' tootin' western with lots of bite and tang and old-fashioned abandon.
 The last third is downhill, a long and cluttered anti-climax in which The Magnificent Seven grow slightly too magnificent for comfort."
 Richard L. Coe of The Washington Post called the film "rough, tough, funny and splashy most of the way.
 There's a serious dip the final third, but Keith's newcomer offers shrewd, vastly enjoyable performances."
 Harrison's Reports praised the film as "A superb Western, well acted and crammed full of action, human interest, pathos, suspense, plus some romance and humor."

 A positive review from Charles Stinson in the Los Angeles Times praised the dialogue as "by turns, virile, rowdily funny and then, abruptly, not always predictably, it is pensive, even gentle.
 John Sturges' direction is superbly staccato; making a knife-sharp use of pauses and silences, it brings out both the humor and melancholy, the humanity as well as the evil inherent in the situation."
 The Monthly Film Bulletin called the casting of Yul Brynner and Horst Buchholz "curious" and thought Chico's decision to stay put was "the film's most completely unbelievable contrivance," but still thought that "the film manages to be both impressive and likeable."

 Akira Kurosawa was reportedly so impressed by the film that he presented John Sturges with a sword, but said: "The American copy is a disappointment.
 Although entertaining, it is not a version of Seven Samurai."

-The film has grown greatly in esteem since its release, partly as several of its cast went on to become superstars, and its music score, but also due to the quality of the script.
-On Rotten Tomatoes, the film has an approval score of 89% based on 44 reviews, with an average rating of 8.00/10.
+The film has grown greatly in esteem since its release, partly because several of its cast went on to become superstars but also because of its music score and the quality of the script.
+On Rotten Tomatoes, the film has an approval score of 93% based on 80 reviews.
 The consensus reads, "The Magnificent Seven transplants Seven Samurai into the Old West with a terrific cast of Hollywood stars—and without losing any of the story's thematic richness."
 It is the second most shown film in U.S. television history, behind only The Wizard of Oz.
 The film is also ranked No. 79 on the AFI's list of American cinema's 100 most-thrilling films.